9 negotiating mistakes to avoid when you're buying in NYC

 iStock

-Buying in New York City can be a steep learning curve.
+Buying in New York City can involve a steep learning curve.
 Even if you are comfortable with brokering deals in your day job, negotiating the purchase of an apartment or house can be unfamiliar.

-"Sometimes lowballs are fair if the property is overpriced, but if there's a lot of activity at an open house, it's just not going to fly," says Ian Katz, a broker at Compass.
+"Sometimes lowballs are fair if the property is overpriced, but if there's a lot of activity at an open house, it's just not going to fly," said Ian Katz, a broker at Compass.
 Have a conversation with your broker so you will be able to make an informed offer accompanied by a well-reasoned analysis that makes sense to the seller.

-2. Don't go for just any broker
+2. Don't work with just any broker

 3. Don't negotiate single, isolated terms

-For example, if you don’t want to go much higher on price, perhaps you can offer a non-refundable deposit at a higher percentage to show you’re serious.
-Find out what else the seller wants and see if you can offer it.
+For example, if you don't want to go much higher on price, perhaps you can offer a non-refundable deposit at a higher percentage.
+Or find out what the seller wants and see if you can offer it.
+The more you learn how to create packages, the more you can sufficiently control the negotiation because there are so many outcomes that could work for you.

 4. Don't disappear if you don't receive a counter-offer